jkobject/jkobject.github.io/_drafts/on-human-population-size.md

 ---
-title: "On human population growth"
+title: "On growth, de-growth and human population"
 excerpt: "Why we should not wish too quickly for a reduction of how many humans we are on the planet."
 category: "Sustaining Humanity"
+header:
+ teaser: "/assets/images/BMIchip.jpeg"
 ---

-## On human population size
+## global warming and degrowth.

+## current limits.

+## what does the future holds.

+## Some ideas to expand one's vision of the future.

+## But what about today?

 given the demographs estimate that a maximum population size for humans should be around 15 billion people with current technology. we can see how far we are today despite the increasing talks in europe, to limit the number of newborns and diminish the total human population (some people would want it to 250 million, apparently required to live in harmony).
 *I would make the case that if we want to know what is the best population size. just look at the correlation between population size and number of wars, age of death, number of death in newborns etc..* you would find that the more people there is the better it has been.
 One might say that it is not a causation but both are causes of increase in wealth and technology.
 Well ask a researcher what makes technology happens: a lot of brilliant people and money. and ask and economist what makes money and wealth happen? a lot of consumers and technology.
 You know understand that both are co-increasing factors that drive a snowball effect.